Polymorphic-Broncos/Event-Finder/Readme.txt

 CS 4800 - Polymorphic Broncos
 Event Finder

-To run this website, you need modules: flask flask-SQLAlchemy flask-login
+To run this website, you need to have these modules installed: flask flask-SQLAlchemy flask-login